-(Sanction Range: Disciplinary Probation, Suspension Held in Abeyance, Suspension or Expulsion)
+(Sanction Range: Disciplinary Probation, Suspension Held in Abeyance, Suspension or Expulsion.
+Special conditions may include an educational program, Restitution for damages)

 8.00 Fireworks

 No person shall possess, explode, or cause to explode firecrackers or other types of fireworks or explosives in any building or on any property owned or controlled by the University.